awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/developing-producers-with-kpl.md

 ## When Not to Use the KPL<a name="developing-producers-with-kpl-when"></a>

 The KPL can incur an additional processing delay of up to `RecordMaxBufferedTime` within the library \(user\-configurable\)\.
 Larger values of `RecordMaxBufferedTime` results in higher packing efficiencies and better performance\.
 Applications that cannot tolerate this additional delay may need to use the AWS SDK directly\.
-For more information about using the AWS SDK with Kinesis Data Streams, see [Developing Amazon Kinesis Data Streams Producers Using the Amazon Kinesis Data Streams API with the AWS SDK for Java](developing-producers-with-sdk.md)\.
+For more information about using the AWS SDK with Kinesis Data Streams, see [Developing Producers Using the Amazon Kinesis Data Streams API with the AWS SDK for Java](developing-producers-with-sdk.md)\.
 For more information about `RecordMaxBufferedTime` and other user\-configurable properties of the KPL, see [Configuring the Kinesis Producer Library](kinesis-kpl-config.md)\.